smartin85/ng-cli-hooks/README.md

 This hook can be used to modify the generated webpack-config of angular-cli or to replace it.

 #### Modify the generated webpack-config
+During the development of this hook it may be necessary to clear the Angular cache.

 Example: `hooks/webpack.js`
 ```javascript
 function replaceAngularCompilerPlugin(plugins) {